Burp Suite vs. OWASP ZAP: The most popular tools for web application security assessments

 Our manipulated rating

 We have now successfully manipulated a rating using the Burp Proxy.
-It should be noted that the process would be about the same if we use the ZAP, but of course it looks different and the individual steps might differ.
+It should be noted that the process would be roughly the same if we were to use the ZAP, only of course it looks different and the individual steps might differ.

 Even the best tool needs expert users.